sgjava/detonator/dao/README.md

 * Parameter mapping is ordinal based on a bean's accessor methods.
 DeTOnator DTO generates DTOs, IDs and SQL in the proper order
 (alphabetical) for mapping to work.
 * Queries are stored by name in a Properties object making it easy to modify the generated SQL or add named queries for instance.
+* DeTOnator DTO allows optional Java type mapping.
+This means your DAO implementations must support mapping BigDecimal to Integer for instance.
+GenerousBeanProcessor in DbUtils handles this mapping automatically.
 * CQRS is supported out of the box since composite (i.e. more than one table in select) SQL is supported.
 You can generate a DTO that handles composite SQL (query) and use single table SQL (command) to generate DTOs and SQL for DML operations.
 This is also useful for legacy databases that were not forward engineered from an ORM type tool.